nbren12/python-packaging-rodeo/README.md

 Few tools can elegantly manage the following packages:
 - tensorflow - is bloated and pins specific versions of many of  its dependencies
 - cartopy - has many system dependencies
 -  `<random pypi package>`.
 This can be easily installed by `pip install`, but isn't in most distributions.
-The tool docrep is a good example.
+The tool xgcm is a good example.

 This situation usually requires using multiple package managers like this: